E-commerce

 How do I track commission accounting?

-Regularly export your sales data and reconcile it with supplier payments documented in Collective help.
-Your accountant must validate VAT treatment and invoices according to your country.
+Regularly export your sales data and reconcile it with supplier payments documented in the Collective help.
+Your accountant should validate VAT treatment and invoices according to your country.

 Go further